 Learn about TVA history, the generating facility and the benefits of TVA’s activities to you.
 View maps of the Tennessee River and tributaries that allow us to provide power, support economic development and protect natural resources for the 10 million people we serve.
 You can also talk with TVA retirees about their service and ask questions about what it means to you.

-Open first weekend of April to last weekend before Thanksgiving in November from 9 a.m. to 5 p.m.
+Open first weekend of April to the last Sunday in October from 9 a.m. to 5 p.m.
 Closed on federal holidays.
 The restroom is closed first of December through the end of March.
 Anglers restrooms open year-round.

 The center is located at 640 Kentucky Dam Rd, Grand Rivers, KY 42045 (Google directions).